Akashraiden/dynamic-pricing/README.md

 - **GradientBoostingRegressor**: A machine learning technique for regression tasks using an ensemble of decision trees.
 - **RandomForestRegressor**: An ensemble method that builds multiple decision trees and averages their predictions.
 - **LinearRegression**: A linear approach to modeling the relationship between the target variable and one or more features.
-- **KNeighborsRegressor**: A regression technique that predicts the target based on the closest training examples in the feature space.
 - **DecisionTreeRegressor**: A decision tree algorithm for regression tasks.
 - **XGBRegressor**: A gradient boosting method, optimized for speed and performance in regression tasks.